 Movement turning influence and movement speeding influence scores across statuses:

 We found a significant effect of status on movement turning influence score, with group taken into account as a random factor (figure 5a, F = 5.19 ; DF = 40 ; p-value = 0.0018), with the dominant female’s score consistently being the highest or second highest of her group.
-Post-hoc Tukey tests (see Supplements) showed that the score of dominant females was overall significantly higher than the scores of each subordinate status (non-dominant adults, yearlings and sub-adults), whereas the score of the dominant male was not significantly different from the scores of subordinate status.
+Post-hoc Tukey tests (see Supplements) showed that the score of dominant females was overall significantly higher than the scores of all subordinate status (i.e., non-dominant adults, sub-adults, and yearlings), whereas the score of the dominant male was not significantly different from the scores of subordinate status.